NVIDIA/nim-anywhere/README.md

 NIM Anywhere contains all the tooling required to start integrating NIMs.
 It natively scales out to full-sized labs and up to production environments.
-This is great news for building a RAG architecture and easily adding NIMs as needed.
+This is ideal for building a RAG architecture and easily adding NIMs as needed.
 If you're unfamiliar with RAG, it dynamically retrieves relevant external information during inference without modifying the model itself.
 Imagine you're the tech lead of a